 Gastronomy in Ancient Greece

-Towards noon or even in the early evening, they would take a quick meal called ariston, which included bread and olive oil, perhaps with fresh or dried fruit, and red wine.
+Around noon or even in the early evening, they would have a quick meal called ariston, which included bread and olive oil, perhaps with fresh or dried fruit and red wine.

 Ancient Greeks are known for their simple meals and eating habits.
-They usually ate cereals, wheat and barley, and that’s why Homer called them bread eaters.
-They accompanied their bread with onions, olives, fruits, herbs and sweets.
+They usually enjoyed cereals and wheat and barley, and that’s why Homer called them bread eaters.
+They accompanied their bread with onions, olives, fruits, herbs, and sweets.

-Meat consumption, on the other hand, was thought to be barbaric, and thus, was rarely used on the table.
+Meat consumption, on the other hand, was perceived as barbaric, and thus, was rarely found on the table.

-At the end of each dinner, they would enjoy a dessert with fresh or dried fruits, honey and nuts.
-Wine was the basic drink for ancient Greeks, who would pour water in it to avoid dizziness and be able to follow the conversation.
+At the end of each dinner, ancient Greeks would enjoy a dessert with fresh or dried fruits, honey, and nuts.
+Wine was the basic drink, and it would be diluted with water to avoid dizziness so that conversations could still be followed.